-If you were accused of refusing to submit to a blood or breath test, then contact an experienced criminal defense attorney at Gallo Law Office.
+If you were accused of refusing to submit to a blood or breath test, then contact an experienced criminal defense attorney at Gallo Criminal Defense Las Vegas.

 Attorney James C. Gallo is experienced in fighting DUI refusal cases to help his clients obtain the best possible results.
 Also, get more information about fighting the criminal charges in the courtroom throughout the City of Las Vegas, the City of North Las Vegas, the City of Henderson and the Clark County Township.
 Call (702) 385-3131 to discuss your case.